 That is about all the time I want to spend on the external patterns because it is the internal ones that really needs to be understood and mastered on our road to autonomy.

-And the internal patterns are the automated emotions that we develop over time in association with the outside world.
+By internal patterns I really mean automated emotions that we develop over time in response to your perception of the outside world.
 See a few examples below

 - gunshots will make you fear for your life (pretty obvious and pretty reasonable)